pactus-project/PIPs/PIPs/pip-22.md

 1. `daemon`: If the client agent is a CLI or Daemon application.
 2. `gui`: If the client agent is a GUI application.

+## Security Considerations

+The implementation of this time check feature should not compromise security.